Twisted circle compactification of $\mathcal{N}=4$ SYM and its Holographic Dual: Conclusion and Open Questions

 Motivated by the gravity backgrounds found in \cite{Anabalon:2021tua}, in this paper we investigated the compactification of $\N=4$ SYM on a circle with SUSY breaking boundary conditions, including a constant background gauge field for the maximal abelian subgroup of the $R$-symmetry.
 We understood how this procedure allows to preserve four supersymmetries, and how the IR physics of the 3D effective ${\cal N}=2$ SYM is in accord with expectation from the holographic dual description in terms of the supersymmetric AdS soliton and the quotiented AdS$_5\times S^5$ geometries.
 We also pointed out that it should be possible to extend this mechanism to maximally SUSY theories in other dimensions.
 For even dimensions, the corresponding dual gravity backgrounds can be readily obtained.
 For odd dimensional field theories however, we expect the corresponding dual geometries to be more complicated.

 There are several interesting directions to explore: \begin{itemize} \item{The IR physics of the 3D effective ${\cal N}=2$ SYM theory is rich.
 It would be interesting to explore and verify aspects of this through probes in the AdS soliton background which we expect to correspond to a ``mostly gapped" phase with probe Higgs branch flat directions.
 This is certainly visible in weakly coupled field theory, and we have identified a candidate probe (D3$^\prime$-brane) that appears to explore such flat directions.
 There are potentially other ``twisted sector" probes of interest at the roots of Higgs branches.
 Another interesting class of observables are Wilson loops in various representions, both around the compact and noncompact directions.} \item{We have not discussed in detail the weak coupling physics of the 6D and 2D theories upon compactification with twisting.
 It seems reasonable that the gapped phase in the 6D example must arise from the effective 5D Chern-Simons term, but it is less clear what happens when we compactify the 2D SYM.
 The holographic duals in each case clearly show that there can be both gapped and ungapped phases.} \item In \cite{Nunez:2023xgl} it was suggested that the submanifold $(\phi,r,S^{3})$ of \eqref{D5} preserves an $SU(2)$ structure.
 It would be interesting to check whether the submanifolds $(\phi,r, S^{5})$ of \eqref{D3} and $(\phi,r, S^{7})$ of \eqref{D1} also preserve some structure.
 This could provide more evidence to support the claim that it is not possible to consider a supersymmetric soliton in a D2 or D4-brane background without exciting more fields. \item In the toy model of Section \ref{FT}, we argued that for 4D $\N=1$ theories, it is possible to preserve all the SUSY through the twisting procedure.
 This is questionable when the $R$-symmetry is anomalous.
-It would be interesting to try to find supersymmetric solitons on backgrounds dual to theories preserving four Poincaré supercharges, and non-anomalous $R$-symmetry, for example AdS$_{5}\times T^{1,1}$, and check whether the resulting background also preserves four SUSY. \item We have already touched upon a potential difficulty in obtaining supersymmetric solitons in D$p$-brane backgrounds for $p$ even.
+It would be interesting to try to find supersymmetric solitons on backgrounds dual to theories preserving four Poincaré supercharges, and non-anomalous $R$-symmetry, for example AdS$_{5}\times T^{1,1}$, and check whether the resulting background also preserves four SUSY.
+New families of Type II backgrounds, based on uplifts of the AdS$_{5}$ soliton of \cite{Anabalon:2021tua}, dual to field theories preserving four or more supercharges where studied in \cite{Chatzis:2024kdu,Chatzis:2024top}. \item We have already touched upon a potential difficulty in obtaining supersymmetric solitons in D$p$-brane backgrounds for $p$ even.
 A more careful analysis of the field theory for these cases may open a route to obtaining such solitons. \end{itemize}